zhongchun/rust-demos/README.md

 production.
 We’ve nicknamed this aspect of Rust fearless concurrency.
 Fearless concurrency allows you to write code that is free of subtle bugs and is easy to refactor without introducing new bugs.

+## Patterns and Matching

+Patterns are a special syntax in Rust for matching against the structure of types, both complex and simple.
+Using patterns in conjunction with match expressions and other constructs gives you more control over a program’s control flow.
+A pattern consists of some combination of the following:

+- Literals
+- Destructured arrays, enums, structs, or tuples
+- Variables
+- Wildcards
+- Placeholders